Green Power Partnership

 Retail: Gaiam, Inc. (Colo.), Half Price Books / Texas Facilities (Texas), Simply Beautiful Boutique (Md.)

 Transport & Shipping: Dane County Regional Airport (Wis.)

 Travel and Leisure: Arapahoe Basin Ski Resort (Colo.), Club Quarters (Conn.), Stevens Pass Resort (Wash.)

 Revisions to Green Power Partnership Program Requirements

-Since the Green Power Partnership was established, EPA has continually reviewed and updated program requirements in order to enhance program credibility, support best practices, strengthen program integrity, and increase program cost-effectiveness.
+Since the Green Power Partnership was established, EPA has continually reviewed and updated program requirements (PDF) (16 pp, 1.9MB, About PDF) in order to enhance program credibility, support best practices, strengthen program integrity, and increase program cost-effectiveness.
 The Partnership received 13 separate written comments in response to proposed program revisions issued in December 2008.

 After careful consideration, on February 19, 2009, EPA has implemented five program requirement changes:

 - Minimum Purchase Levels and Green Power Leadership Club (GPLC): Effective January 1, 2011, EPA will increase the minimum purchase levels and associated GPLC levels.

 - Requirement for New Renewables: Effective July 1, 2009, no new purchases of existing renewables (from facilities placed in service before January 1, 1997) will qualify for the Partnership.
 Current Green Power Partners' in-place contracts existing renewables will be recognized until the end of the contract or January 1, 2012, whichever comes first.